Login - Create Account

 Crapadilla

-Posts: 2937
+Posts: 4365

-Filters: 60
+Filters: 65

 Two micro-nitpicks: The normal map shows conic shapes for the tablet encasements.
 Shouldn't these rather be flat-topped plateaus with rounded edges?
-Furthermore, the bump map betrays that the tablets are actually pushed into the surface rather than raised out of it.
-Wink
+Furthermore, the bump map betrays that the tablets are actually pushed into the surface rather than raised out of it. smile;)

-Otherwise me like!
-Big grin
+Otherwise me like! smile:D

---- Crapadilla says: "Damn you, stupid Mac version!"
+--- Crapadilla says: "Damn you, stupid redundant feature requests!" ;)

 Details E-Mail